What you will study

 Through Block 2, you'll explore the concept of discourse as an aid to investigating how and why some harms come to be constructed as crimes while other harms are, at best, neglected and, at worst, denied.

-In Block 3, you'll develop a deeper understanding of the concept of the state and examine further the role of states in both mitigating and producing harm.
+In Block 3, you'll develop a deeper understanding of the concept of the state and examine further the role of states in both preventing and producing harm.

 Finally, Block 4 gives you the opportunity to synthesise your understanding of the empirical, conceptual and theoretical material you have explored to this point.
-It introduces the concept of resistance and provides and encourages you to consider the interactions between power, discourse, the state and resistance for understanding the relationships between crime and harm.
+It introduces the concept of resistance and encourages you to consider the interactions between power, discourse, the state and resistance for understanding the relationships between crime and harm.

 Due to the nature of exploring criminal harm and state violence, you may find a number of the topics discussed in this module difficult and challenging.
 If you feel that increased awareness of such issues will be unduly distressing, then please think carefully before enrolling for this module.

 This module is relevant to a wide range of jobs in the public, voluntary, community and commercial sectors.
 The module content is directly relevant to a variety of jobs in public administration, social and welfare services, criminal justice services and community support services, among others.
 The key skills you'll develop are relevant to any job context.
 Among these ‘transferable’ skills are the ability to:

-- identify, select, interpret, analyse and critical evaluate evidence
+- identify, select, interpret, analyse and critically evaluate evidence

 - communicate information about crime and criminalisation accurately and effectively to different audiences

 - plan, conduct and present an independent investigation of an issue in a reasoned and coherent way